Leicester Archives: Anti war

 to discuss details or even give the name of the official march

 organiser.
 We felt that we would not comply with our own repression.
-On the day, the march went without hitch, but there

 was a heavy police presence to make sure we followed the police imposed